w4se05/Kitchen-Tool-Web/README.md

 ## License

 This project is distributed under the MIT License.
+However, Ultralytics model and other related codes are under Apache 2.0 License.

 ## Acknowledgments

 - Inspired by the Streamlit community discussion on `streamlit-webrtc`: [New component: streamlit-webrtc](https://discuss.streamlit.io/t/new-component-streamlit-webrtc-a-new-way-to-deal-with-real-time-media-streams/8669)
-- MobileNet SSD model authors and OpenCV contributors
+- YOLOv11 model authors, Ultralytics and OpenCV contributors